|Mrs Katherine Wong

 |Level Head (English)

-Our Students will be Effective and Confident Communicators
+Our Pupils will be Effective and Confident Communicators

 To instill the love for English Language learning and to cultivate a rich environment for development of reading, writing, listening and speaking skills.